 Configure and test secondary authentication using a text message sent to your smart phone for an account in your Office 365 subscription.

 Configure and demonstrate federated authentication with the accounts of an Active Directory Domain Services (AD DS) domain.

 Configure and demonstrate Advanced Threat Protection, which is a feature of Exchange Online Protection (EOP) that helps keep malware out of your email.

 Add example data and demonstrate Advanced eDiscovery, which lets you quickly find and analyze the data that is stored in Office 365, including email and documents.

 Demonstrate how you can use Office 365 Information Rights Management to protect the data in sensitive documents, even when they are accidentally posted in the wrong document folders.

-Demonstrate how the Azure Information Protection (AIP) client can be used to classify documents with various levels of security.
+Demonstrate how the Azure Information Protection client can be used to classify documents with various levels of security.

 Demonstrate how to create a SharePoint Online team site that is isolated from the rest of the organization for sensitive or highly confidential resources.